Reserve

 The Old Port of Marseille

-Taste the Marseille atmosphere!
-At any time of the day, the Old Port will seduce you!
-Starting point towards the Frioul islands and the Château d'If, it stretches from the Palais de Pharo to Fort Saint Jean and takes you to the MuCEM.
-Wide choice of restaurants, enchanting and authentic landscape, it has everything to please!
-Take the time to stroll along the quays while observing the various monuments that you will come across on your way and on the horizon.
-Admire the change of colors of the Old Port at dusk.
+Experience the Marseille atmosphere!
+At any time of day, the Old Port will charm you!
+A departure point for the Frioul Islands and the Château d’If, it stretches from the Pharo Palace to the Fort Saint Jean and takes you to the MuCEM.
+With its wide selection of restaurants and enchanting, authentic scenery, it has it all!
+Take the time to stroll along the quays, observing the various monuments you come across on your way and on the horizon.
+Admire the changing colors of the Old Port at dusk.
 A magical spectacle!
-The ideal partner for your visit to Marseille, the Carré Vieux Port Hotel is located in the heart of this historic district.
+The ideal partner for your visit to Marseille, our Hotel Vieux Port Marseille is located in the heart of this historic district.

 Wild Marseille The Frioul Islands and the Chateau d’If